furechan/mplchart/output/README.md

 ```

 The main drawing primitives are :
-- `Candlesticks` for candlesticks plots
+- `Candlesticks` for candlestick plots
 - `OHLC` for open, high, low, close bar plots
 - `Price` for price line plots
 - `Volume` for volume bar plots
-- `Peaks` to plot peaks and valleys
+- `Peaks` to mark peaks and valleys
-- `SameAxes` to force plot on the same axes
-- `NewAxes` to force plot on a new axes

 ## Builtin Indicators